OHDSI/ETL-LambdaBuilder/docs/OPTUM_PANTHER/Optum_Panther_Observation_Period.md

 ## Reading from OPTUM_EHR.Encounter

-The OBSERVATION_PERIOD table should be built by setting the OBSERVATION_PERIOD_START_DATE as the date of the earliest encounter available in the data and the OBSERVATION_PERIOD_END_DATE should the the date of the lates encouter in the data.
+The OBSERVATION_PERIOD table should be built by setting the OBSERVATION_PERIOD_START_DATE as the date of the earliest encounter available in the data and the OBSERVATION_PERIOD_END_DATE should the the date of the latest encounter in the data.

 |     Destination Field    |     Source Field    |     Logic    |     Comment    |
 |-|-|-|-|